xalelax/blog/_drafts/time_series_forecasting_lstm_tensorflow.markdown

 are not the full story, and it is often of uttermost importance to be able to predict *probability distributions*[^2].
-Luckily, since we built our model with TensorFlow, we can just make a slight modification to the head of the neural network and attach to it a TensorFlow Probability distribution layer
+Luckily, since we built our model with TensorFlow, we can just make a slight modification to the head of the neural network and attach to it a TensorFlow Probability distribution layer; thus, we can define the model via

+...code...

+The loss function now cannot be MSE or Huber anymore, because the model returns distributions.
+A natural choice here is to do maximize likelihood, which is equivalent to minimizing negative log-likelihood.
+So, the model can be trained in the following way:

+...code...

+And after a while we can obtain reasonable-looking forecasts.